srImathE satakOpAya nama:

 Highlights from nampiLLai‘s introduction

-Because, when emperumAn creates the individual [i.e, giving body], he gives the tools to him to avoid bad path and pursue good path, whatever good things happen to him, emperumAn is the cause for those too.
-Since bhagavAn is the controller of everyone’s intellect, etc., emperumAn himself is the one who nurtures every thing starting from adhvEsham (non-enmity), parigaNanA (contemplation) up to parama bhakthi (unflinching devotion).
+When emperumAn creates the individual [i.e, giving body], he gives the tools to him to avoid bad path and pursue good path; whatever good things happen to him, emperumAn is the cause for those too.
+Since bhagavAn is the controller of everyone’s intellect etc, emperumAn himself is the one who nurtures everything starting from adhvEsham (non-enmity), parigaNanA (contemplation) up to parama bhakthi (unflinching devotion).
 AzhwAr becomes greatly satisfied thinking “emperumAn blessed me who toiled in samsAram from time immemorial the same result that is enjoyed by nithyasUris.
-How great of him!” and on thinking about emperumAn giving joy up to his head while uniting with him.
+How great of him!” and on thinking about emperumAn giving joy up to his head [in the previous decad] while uniting with him.

 Each pAsuram is discussed subsequently.